PD-NET/LSM/README.md

 ## INTRODUCTION TO THE PROJECT

-The PG dissertation is a partial requirement for fulfilling the PG degree.
-Major steps include:

-- Selection of topics based on departmental thrust ideas.
-- Maintaining student-guide ratios.
+ PG dissertation is the partial requirement for the fulfillment of Pg degree.
+During 1st year of post graduation, student select PG dissertation topic and carry out research under supervision of PG guide and     submit dissertation during final year of evaluation.
+The following are the major steps of the dissertation: Selection of topics:
+  1. As per the thrust ideas of research of a particular department.
+  2. Maintaining student guide ratio.
-- Avoiding duplication and addressing ethical issues.
+  3. To avoid duplication.
+Approvals and ethical issues.
+  4. Monitoring research progress.
+  5. Evaluation of dissertation.
+  6. Publication if any, out of dissertation research.
+  7. Maintenance of database of all dissertations under various categories with search option.
+  8. With holding of university final year results in case of disapproval of PG dissertation.
+  9. Managing and monitoring all the above aspects throughout the country maybe a herculean task.
+  10. An application to ease the process and improve the quality of research is essential.

 ## CI/CD
 ### CONTINUOUS INTEGRATION
 ```mermaid